Duet3D/wiki-content/User_manual/Reference/Gcode_meta_commands.md

 - a character in single quotes
 - empty (in which case a corresponding null element is included in the array).

 Leading and trailing spaces and tabs around each element are ignored.
-If the file cannot be opened and read, or if any elements do not confirm to the above. then the command containing the fileread call will be aborted.
+If the file cannot be opened and read, or if any elements do not confirm to the above, then the command containing the fileread call will be aborted.

 If the element is a quoted string, then characters within it that match the separator character are not treated as separators, and each consecutive pair of double-quote characters is replaced by a one double quote character.